MisterGrimalkin/oschii/README.md

 Oschii stores its configuration in a JSON file.
 You can read and overwrite this file via a serial connection or with a HTTP request.

-### Configuration via Serial

-Open a serial connection to Oschii.

-1. Send string `config`
-1. Oschii will respond with config JSON

-1. Send string `set config`
-1. Oschii will respond with `Ready for config`
-1. Send JSON
-1. Oschii will respond with OK or an error message

 ### Configuration via HTTP